 Sun., 05.10.15 (4pm) St. Martin’s Lutheran Church, Austin, TX

-(Times and dates for Fredericksburg and Houston concerts to be announced)
+(Times and dates for concerts outside Austin to be announced)

 Conspirare explores human connections with art, nature, love, and our own neighborhoods through transformative music by Eric Banks and texts by Greek-Egyptian poet Constantine Cavafy.
 World premiere, commissioned by Conspirare through an award from Chorus America.
 Also featuring the world premiere of Jake Runestad’s “Come to the Woods,” set to text by John Muir.
 The program will be rounded out by additional contemporary works.